hasadna/open_pension/fetcher/README.md

 - WORK IN PROGRESS
 - Should download files from the CMA API that is used here - https://employersinfocmp.cma.gov.il/#/publicreports

-- Currently uses the S3 Bucket defined in .env - !!!
+- Currently uses the Google Storage Bucket defined in .env - !!!
 Public bucket !!!
-  - The bucket is IP limited so it won't work
+- Only uses the bucket if ENV=prod or staging

 - Exposes a Graphql endpoint (http://localhost:3000/graphql)
 - Usage graphql query example -